-Attorneys Michael Price and James Twine are experienced in defending individuals charged with DWI including cases involving allegations of “Actual Physical Control” in which the individual was not driving at the time they encountered law enforcement.
-Price & Twine is based in Georgetown, Texas, and serves the communities of Williamson and Bell Counties, including Georgetown, Round Rock, Cedar Park, and Leander in Williamson County and Killeen, Temple, and Belton in Bell County.
-If you’ve been arrested for DWI or APC, contact our office at 512-354-1880 to schedule a free consultation to discuss your case with one of our attorneys.
-Our team is ready to begin your defense today.
+Attorneys Michael Price and James Twine are experienced in defending individuals charged with DWI including cases stemming from actual physical control.
+Price & Twine, PLLC is based in Georgetown, Texas, and serves the communities of Williamson and Bell Counties, including Georgetown, Round Rock, Cedar Park, and Leander in Williamson County and Killeen, Temple, and Belton in Bell County.
+If you’ve been arrested for DWI, contact our office at 512-354-1880 to schedule a free consultation to discuss your case with one of our attorneys.

 APC Information Center